 Pointers with function memory attributes have restrictions in implicit and explicit casts between pointers and between pointers and integer types.
-For details about the restrictions, see Casting, page 232.
+For information about the restrictions, see Casting, page 290.

-For detailed syntax information and for detailed information about each attribute, see the chapter Extended keywords.
+For syntax information and for more information about each attribute, see the chapter Extended keywords.